Back to Wellington Walkers are Welcome

 If you find any obstructions or problems on our local paths please

 tell us.
 We can't promise a speedy resolution, but the

 more evidence we have of problems, the more pressure we can exert.
-We now have a seat on the Local Access Forum and an active footpath secretary who can bring up problems there.
+We now have a seat on the Local Access Forum and an active footpath secretary and path maintenance group who can bring up problems there.